ZexinLi0w0/acamedic-page/content/authors/admin/_index.md

   url: "https://www.ucr.edu"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Ph.D. student at the University of California, Riverside (UCR).
 I am fortunate to be advised by Dr. Cong Liu.
-Before joining UCR, he spent roughly one and a half years with Kwai’s and Tencent’s research groups and worked as a research assistant at the University of Texas at Dallas (UTD) until August 2022.
-He received a bachelor’s degree from the Southern University of Science and Technology (SUSTech) under the advice of Dr. Yuqun Zhang in July 2020.
-My research interests include but are not limited to the interdisciplinary fields of real-time embedded systems, machine learning systems, adversarial machine learning, and software engineering.
+Before joining UCR, I spent roughly one and a half years with Kwai’s and Tencent’s research groups and worked as a research assistant at the University of Texas at Dallas (UTD) until August 2022.
+I received a bachelor’s degree from the Southern University of Science and Technology (SUSTech) under the advice of Dr. Yuqun Zhang in July 2020.
+My research interests include but are not limited to the interdisciplinary fields of real-time embedded systems, on-device machine learning, and adversarial machine learning.
+I am actively looking for cooperation in the following topics: (1) deploying ML models on real-time embedded devices, (2) system-application level co-optimization of complex machine learning systems, and (3) improving performance robustness in existing ML infrastructures.
 Feel free to contact me if we share common research interests.

 # Interests to show in About widget
 interests:
 - Real-time Embedded System
-- Machine Learning System
+- On-device Machine Learning
 - Adversarial Machine Learning
-- Software Engineering

 # Education to show in About widget
 education: